How to simulate a C++ class in C

 I implement a simple linked list with object-oriented style in plain C.

-The key is to use function pointer in struct
+The key is to use function pointer in struct to

 simulate a C++ member function.